kav-institute/SemanticLiDARUnc/README.md

-¹ Inference time measured as forward path time at a Nivida Geforce RTX 2070 TI with batchsize of one.
+¹ Inference time measured as forward path time at a Nivida Geforce RTX 2070 TI with batchsize of one @ 128x2048 resolution.
+Only the forward path through the ML Model is measured!

 ² mIoU is measured in range view representation.
 NaNs (from non occuring classes in SemanticKitti Val) are treated as zeros.
   IoU results are not directly comparable to the SemanticKitti benchmark!